Get started - it's free!

 Create Kandji API Token

-Create a Kandji API Token that will be used to fetch a list of devices and their data from Kandji.
+To authenticate your Kandji account with Tailscale, you'll need to create a Kandji API Token.
+The Kandji integration uses these to fetch a list of devices and their data from Kandji.

 1. In Kandji, in the left-hand panel, select Settings.